floridop/MNXB11-fairytale/fairytale.md

 The average Squonk is 7 meters tall and screams loud.

+I think Squonks do not exist!

+However, I think that this creature is a little similar to the Tasmamian devil, that seems ferocius and quite aggressive, though, the size.
+He lives on the island of Tasmanian in the Pacific Ocean and migrates time to time to Pennsylvania, where he meet with his neighbourhood and friend _Drowsloks_.

 >  Add some lines to the story.
 Can be anything.
 Inspiration?
 >  What does a Squonk **look like**?